 Will graduated from UNSW in 1991 with a Bachelor of Commerce (Marketing)

 Alexandra Cordukes joined Laundry Lane as a company director in January 2015.
 Through her work in health communications and with NGO’s, Alexandra has been responsible for bringing about significant awareness, growth and change to charities such as Hamlin Fistula Relief and Aid Fund and The Mirabel Foundation.

-Alexandra recently joined the board of Beehive Industries – a social enterprise supporting disadvantaged seniors and people with disabilities.
+Alexandra is on the board of Beehive Industries – a social enterprise supporting disadvantaged seniors and people with disabilities.
 Alexandra’s strong focus in health communications and her passion for health education has led to the launch of Laundry Lane Health.

 Alexandra holds a Masters in International Public Health.

 Videographer & Editor